zulip/zulip-architecture/zaps/0002-encrypt-push-notifications.md

   - This allows the client to determine if the `push_account_id` it has locally for the account is missing on the `push_account_ids` map.
     If missing, it knows it needs to reregister the push device.
-    This data helps the client to show an error to the user in case of a liveness error.
+    This data helps the client to show a notice to the user if the server continues to retry the registration with the bouncer (for `PUSH_REGISTRATION_LIVENESS_TIMEOUT` seconds).

   - The status would be useful for a troubleshooting UI.